RabbitSnore/CLIMR/README.md

 Fujita, K., Henderson, M., Eng, J., Trope, Y., & Liberman, N. (2006).
 Spatial distance and mental construal of social events. _Psychological Science, 14_, 278-282.
 Experiment 1.

-In addition to close replications of these two studies, this project also entails two conceptual replications relevant to social and likelihood distance.
+In addition to close replications of these two studies, this project also entails two paradigmatic replications relevant to social and likelihood distance.

 ## Compendium Structure